 “When we think of motion design, the first things to come to mind might be sweeping, choreographed page transitions or elaborate data visualizations,” points out web animation ambassador Rachel Nabors, author of “Animation at Work“.
 “But often the most beneficial UI animation takes place on a much smaller scale.”

 This is where micro-interactions come in, little design features that can make a big difference to the user experience, especially when combined with subtle web animations.
 Thanks to Auto-Animate and Drag Gestures, which have just arrived in Adobe XD, you can now create such micro-interactions across artboards.

-In this article some of the industry’s leading web animation experts explain how micro-interactions can be used to make a large impact on how people view the quality, usefulness, and character of your site or app.
+In this article some of the industry’s leading web animation experts explain how micro-interactions can be used to make a large impact on HCI and how people view the quality, usefulness, and character of your site or app.

 What are micro-interactions?

 “Micro-interactions are contained product moments that revolve around a single use case,” explains Val Head, design advocate at Adobe and author of “Designing Interface Animation“.
 “They add powerful design detail that really elevates the whole experience when done well.”